 Disability, severe illness or mental illness

 Emma’s mother, Anita, relies on a wheelchair for mobility and has been formally recognised as a person with disability.
-Anita is otherwise healthy, able to drive a car, looks after Emma daily and has the support of her husband, Joe.
-Emma would not be considered at risk of serious abuse or neglect.
+Anita is otherwise healthy, able to drive a car, looks after Emma’s daily needs and has the support of her husband, Joe.
+Emma would not be considered as being in need of wellbeing support.

 Evidence needs to address the type and extent of disability, severe illness or mental illness, and how it impacts the child.